 We were shown the local food market where we happily enjoyed a morning coffee.
 Thai people love their iced coffee and it's incredibly affordable at about $1 USD per coffee.
 The treats on the left are called Kanom Ping, which are similar to meringue cookies, that our English speaking tour guide turned us on to.
 (We didn't even know they were cookies until he educated us!)

-It was great to be shown a local market we wouldn’t have otherwise known about.
+It was great to be shown a local market we wouldn't have otherwise known about, all all its products, like squid (which reminded me of Tsukiji Fish Market in Tokyo, Japan).
 Our guide also showed us the proper way to place an offering to the gods on spirit houses and statues, with flowers, fruit and drinks.
 This ritual can be seen all over Thailand from large cities to smaller villages.
 We also learned many Thai people put flags on trees.
 This can be seen all over the country as well.
 They believe deities live in old trees, which is why prayer flags are placed around them for blessing.